Sandhya Ray

 Sandhya Ray (born 4 January 1974; /hi/) is an Indian politician.
 She was elected to the Lok Sabha, lower house of the Parliament of India from Bhind, Madhya Pradesh since 2019 as member of the Bharatiya Janata Party.
 She is also a member of Panel of Chairpersons in 18th Lok Sabha.

 In 2024, Lok Sabha Election Sandhya Ray defeated INC's Phool Singh Baraiya by a margin of 64,840 votes.

 Personal life

 Ray was born to father Sabharam Tainguriya and mother Ram Katori Bai Tainguriya in Kamra, Morena in Madhya Pradesh.
 She did her Master of Arts and Bachelor of Law from Jiwaji University, Barkatullah Vishwavidyalaya, Bhopal and Government State Level Law College, Bhopal.
-She married Suman Ray on 16 April 1984, with whom she has two sons and a daughter.
+She married Suman Ray, with whom she has two sons and a daughter.
 Ray is an advocate and agriculturalist by profession.